ESA-APEx/apex_documentation/propagation/enhancement.md

   This may include switching to a distributed execution model and improving code quality.
 - Optimization considering the capabilities of target processing platforms.
-- Exploitation of algorithms available on APEx where appropriate, e.g. replacing custom functions with equivalent pre-optimized openEO functions.
+- Exploitation of algorithms available on APEx where appropriate, e.g. replacing custom functions with equivalent pre-optimized functions.
-- Delivery of an enhanced implementation of the algorithm that is ready to be listed in the APEx algorithm catalogue.
+- Delivery of an enhanced implementation of the algorithm that is ready to be onboarded in APEx.

 #### How to use the Algorithm Enhancement Service